-Microlenders and nonprofit lenders are another option.
+Microlenders and nonprofit lenders are other options.
 These lenders often seek out minority or disadvantaged entrepreneurs.
 Their terms are usually very fair.

 You don’t need to accept money from anyone else if you don't want to.
-Some companies never raise funding at all -- their founders pay for initial costs by themselves, and then, when the company becomes profitable, its revenue covers all expenses.
+Some companies like Mailchimp didn’t get a cent of investor funding.
+The founders paid the initial costs themselves, and when the company became profitable, they sold it for a staggering $12 billion.

-This option allows you (and your cofounder, if you have one) to hold on to a much bigger percentage of your company.
+Bootstrapping allows you (and your co-founder, if you have one) to hold on to a much bigger percentage of your company.
 But you may grow less quickly without big infusions of cash.
 If you do decide to bootstrap, keep your budget as lean as possible to extend your company’s lifetime.